marcelrienks/PieceOfCake.Web-Services-Data/README.md

 ## RESOURCES: ##
 ### Roles ###
-This allows administrators to have basic CRUDL functionality of user Roles
+This allows administrators to have basic CRUDL functionality of user Roles.

 ### Users ###
-This allows administrators to have basic CRUDL functionality of Users Including adding an Avatar to memnbers
+This allows administrators to have basic CRUDL functionality of Users.

 ## DOMAIN ##
 ### Roles ###